 A system of government in which power is shared among the federal government and the states.

-First ten amendments to the Constitution passed to protect individual rights.
+Set of amendments to the constitution passed to protect individual rights.